 CUGR - Committee for Undergraduate Research

 The Committee for Undergraduate Research (CUGR) is an open committee of CSUSM faculty and staff dedicated to supporting undergraduate research, scholarship, and creative activity (URSCA) on our campus.
-All are welcome to attend!
-We value representation from all departments/disciplines across campus in order to better foster all research, scholarship, and creative activity at CSUSM.

 Why are research and creative activities important to a university?